Create More Living Space Outdoors – Small House Living

 We also have extensive flower beds in our backyard along with a white picket-fenced vegetable garden, a rather fancy chicken coop for our hens, and a greenhouse that we actually use for entertaining too!

-Our gardens which were originally designed by a landscape designer, while beautiful are becoming increasingly harder for us to take care of now that we are getting older.
+Our gardens which were originally designed by a landscape designer, while beautiful they are becoming increasingly harder for us to take care of now that we are getting older.
 I think reducing the size in the coming years might be a great idea.

 I just love to garden and I will always have some garden space, I think the best option is to cut down on the amount of space that I devote to flowers.